dejanjarc/fri-minix/README.md

     Make sure Docker and Docker Compose are installed on your system.
 You can download and install them from the [Docker website](https://www.docker.com/). **The best way is to setup [Docker Desktop](https://www.docker.com/products/docker-desktop/).**

-    Note: For Windows users, it is recommended to enable Windows Subsystem for Linux (WSL) within Docker Desktop for better compatibility.
+    > For Windows users, it is recommended to enable *Windows Subsystem for Linux (WSL)* within Docker Desktop for better compatibility.

 2. **Verify Docker Installation**:
     Confirm that Docker is installed and running by executing: